determined-ai/determined-examples/blog/llm-finetuning-2/README.md

 If you're testing a LoRA model, then add `--lora` to the above command.

+To use CPU instead of GPU, add `--device cpu`.

 To test the pretrained model (not finetuned), leave out `--exp_id`.
 For example:

 ```bash